Congrats Santanu for the Post doctoral position @ CHOP

-Our Lab's primary interest is to understand the regulation of copper transporters in mammalian cell.
+Our Lab's primary research interest is to understand the regulation of copper transporters in mammalian cell.

 Copper Transporter 1, CTR1 is a channel which imports copper into the cell.
 ATP7A and ATP7B are the ATPases (pumps) which provide copper into the secretory pathway and also help to export excess copper out of the cells.
 Copper is an essential micro-nutrient, serves as co-factor in various metabolic pathways.
 But excess copper is toxic and detrimental to biological system as it heavily participates in redox reactions generating high amount of ROS.
 So, the amount of copper is tightly regulated inside a cell where CTR1 and ATP7A/B participates in maintaining intracellular copper homeostasis.